etr359/project-1-movie-analysis/README.md

 ***
 ## Conclusions

-Provide your conclusions about the work you've done, including any limitations or next steps.

 __Key insights:__
 * Multi-genre films that include Action and Adventure proved to be the most profitable
 * Individually, Sci-Fi, Animation and Adventure were the most profitable